-If you are injured or you become ill while not on the job, you may be eligible for New York State Short-Term Disability Benefits.
+If you are injured or you become ill while not on the job, you may be eligible for New York State short-term disability benefits under its Disability Benefits Law (DBL).
 While these benefits are limited both in amount and number of payments, they can be very helpful in providing cash to those who are temporarily unable to work.

 Who Is Eligible for New York Short-Term Disability Benefits?